-Based on their incentive grade level factors, certain NEOs are entitled to an additional payout percentage of 10% for each additional percentage of achievement between 111% and 115% of the target, thereby resulting in a maximum payout percentage of 200%.
-For more information, please see the "2020 Grants of Plan Based Awards Table."
+Based on their incentive grade level factors, our NEOs are entitled to an additional payout percentage of 10% for each additional percentage of achievement between 111% and 115% of the target, thereby resulting in a maximum payout percentage of 200%.
+As explained more fully below (see footnote 2 in the following table), given the Company's exceptionally strong performance in 2021, secondary operating income targets were set and approved by the Committee on July 29, 2021, and our NEOs were further entitled to earn additional payouts based on performance as compared with those secondary targets.